 Figs on toast, oatmeal, granola, flatbread and pizza

 Sliced figs and berries on toast will induce Instagram envy for #breakfastgoals.

 - tahini and a drizzle of olive oil

 - orange spice granola with figs and pistachios by Tasty Yummies

 - fig almond and cardamom oatmeal by Honey What’s Cooking

 - fig and caramelized onion flatbread by Plant Tribe

 - fig and arugula pizza by Eat Figs Not Pigs

 Decorate your smoothie bowl with an assortment of fruits, nuts and seeds.

-Above: This Mediterranean-style spinach salad packs the sweetness of figs with the savouriness of olives and artichokes.
-Toss with olive oil, sunflower seeds and rosemary or basil.
+This Mediterranean-style spinach salad packs the sweetness of figs with the savouriness of olives and artichokes.
+Toss with extra virgin olive oil, sunflower seeds and rosemary or basil.